Sonaza/glen/README.md

 ## Dependencies

-glen uses SFML for windowing, GLEW, GLM, boost and stb_image.
+glen uses SFML for windowing and inputs, GLEW, boost and stb_image.